 Carrie Ann, please don’t take this as a reflection on your work, because you’ve done an excellent job with this form, but at the moment I’m boycotting this program.
 This is a time when we are losing worker bees and everyone I know already has more stuff on their plate than they know what to do with.
 We will not be receiving any fees to implement this registration process and likewise no additional FTE.
 The information we are requesting, the criteria to be considered and the expertise to perform any type of review analysis are more complex than any Basic ACDP and many Simple ACDPs and if these were larger, more affluent industrial sources we would likely be requiring permits.
 The information required to be submitted duplicates much of what is required to be submitted in the additionally required NC application.
 NCs are pretty much fire and forget, but the registration information needs to be updated annually similar to the annual reports for permits.
 I’ve indicated these concerns to my manager and told him that I believe the additional workload associated with this program is one of the things this agency needs to reconsider (see Andy’s Oct 19th Managers’ Retreat email – “The most important next step is to clearly define priorities for the next few years, including what we will do and what we won’t do.”).

+ADG response: Greg is assuming this is a big work load, but it only applies to 6 boilers that may need an exemption from heat smart.
+We probably won’t expand it to other boilers for the reasons Greg gives.
+If we do, it will be when and if we are ready for the work load.
+If the on-line system works out, it may be a way to ensure that these sources follow the biennial tuneup requirement – the NC process doesn’t do that.